Table of Contents

 Whole Life Insurance

-• Fixed level premiums that never increase
+• Fixed premiums that stay the same

 • Guaranteed death benefit